tolribeiro/SimplifiedDES/README.md

 ```

 To make it easier to understand, I tried to stick to the names of the variables.
 The variables *input*, *key* (also the subkeys *k1* and *k2*) and *output* literally mean the same as on the scheme.

-You can download the full implementation <a href="http://tolribeiro.github.io/mywebsite/downloads/sdes.c" target="_blank">here<a>.

 #Final Considerations